tango-controls-hdbpp/CassandraMonitor/README.md

 Java must be installed on the machine this device server will be running on.
 The Cassandra nodes this device server will monitor must be configured to allow JMX access from the machine where CassandraMonitor device server will be running.
 Please refer to Apache Cassandra documentation to know how to configure JMX.
 This is configured in cassandra-env.sh configuration file.

-For the moment, CassandraMonitor has been developed and tested with Cassandra version 2.2.4 and 2.2.6.
+For the moment, CassandraMonitor has been developed and tested with Cassandra version 2.2.11.
 It might work with other versions but there is no warranty since there might be incompatible changes in the Cassandra JMX interface.

 ### Installing